The Benefits of Kerry Kefir

 Kerry Kefir is a home-made kefir using kefir grains, promoting all the time-tested benefits of traditional kefir.

-2. Immune System Support
+2. May support the Immune System

-3. Helps Relieve Constipation and/or Diarrhoea
+3. May help to Relieve Constipation and/or Diarrhoea

 In the case of diarrhoea- having a healthy gut has a huge impact on the instances of diarrhoea, helping to fight off infections etc that can be the cause of diarrhoea.

-4. Helps Relieve Acid Reflux
+4. May help Relieve Acid Reflux

 5. May help Reduce the Symptoms of Anxiety/Depression

-6. It’s All Natural (A natural Probiotic in particular)
+6. It’s All Natural

-7. Can Improve your Bone Health
+7. May Improve your Bone Health

 IBS is a very common digestive ailment, experienced by at 10-15% of the population worldwide!
 Usually the signs are discomfort after eating, bloating, gas, stomach cramps, constipation, diarrhoea or a fluctuation between constipation and diarrhoea.
 The causes of IBS are not very well understood or known.
 One potential cause may be SIBO (small intestinal bacteria overgrowth).

-9. Contains Many Essential Nutrients and Vitamins
+9. May contain Many Essential Nutrients and Vitamins

-Kefir also contains phosphorus used for cell growth and energy.
+Phosphorus is used for cell growth and energy.

-10. Suitable for Lactose Intolerance
+10. May be suitable for Lactose Intolerance

 11. Aids Digestion

-12. Promotes Healthy Skin
+12. May promote Healthy Skin